LeonieZ/ACCEPT/README.md

 # ACCEPT

 The ACCEPT Software is an image analysis package for the Automated CTC Classification, Enumeration and PhenoTyping.
+Its currently under activele development for the EU Cancer-ID project.

 ## Current Features:
  * CTC Marker Characterization to quantify the expression of markers on pre-scored CTCs